g-paras/python-games/README.md

 # Command Line Interface Python Games

-Collection of some starter python game projects
+Collection of some starter python game projects for beginners

 ### How to play these games